mozilla/data-docs/src/datasets/non_desktop/apple_app_store/reference.md

 ```
 ## Example Queries

-### Calculate App Store Activity for a given day by app
+### Calculate Apple App Store Activity for a given day by app

 ```sql
 SELECT